Corpay (CPAY)

 12. Is Now The Time To Buy Corpay?

-Corpay possesses a number of positive attributes.
-First off, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
+There are multiple reasons why we think Corpay is an amazing business.
+For starters, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
 And while its declining pre-tax profit margin shows the business has become less efficient, its stellar ROE suggests it has been a well-run company historically.
-On top of that, its transaction volume growth was solid over the last five years.
+Additionally, Corpay’s transaction volume growth was impressive over the last five years.